memgraph/mage/README.md

 ```
 > Note that query modules are loaded into Memgraph on startup so if your instance was already running you will need to
 > execute the following query inside one of [querying platforms](https://docs.memgraph.com/memgraph/connect-to-memgraph) to load them:

 ```
 CALL mg.load_all();
 ```

 #### [Optional step] Set different query_modules directory
-`setup` script offers you to set your local `mage/dist` folder as  default `--query-modules-directory` with following step:
+`setup` script offers you to set your local `mage/dist` folder as  default one for Memgraph configuration file
+(flag `--query-modules-directory` inside `/etc/memgraph/memgraph.conf` with following step:

 ```
 python3 setup modules_storage
 ```